-The train ride itself follows the canyon of the Ambi River crossing on high bridges and tunnels providing a very dramatic scene.
-After one and a half hours, we reach the Afro Ecuadorian community of Santa Catalina de Salinas, where we will learn about the history and traditions of these people.
+The train ride itself follows the canyon of the Ambi River, crossing on high bridges and tunnels, providing a very dramatic scene.
+After one and a half hours, we reach the Afro-Ecuadorian community of Santa Catalina de Salinas, where we will learn about the history and traditions of these people.
 We will enjoy our lunch at a community restaurant.
-After lunch, we return to Ibarra along a very a panoramic drive.
-A short visit to the old art of the city will show us a lovely colonial looking town with ample plazas and cobblestoned streets bursting on commercial activity and some historical places.
+After lunch, we return to Ibarra along a very panoramic drive.
+A short visit to the old art of the city will show us a lovely colonial-looking town with ample plazas and cobblestoned streets bursting with commercial activity and some historical places.

 DAY 4: Cuicocha Crater Lake

-After a good breakfast, we depart south through the village of Cotacachi to the Cuicocha Crater Lake for a great nature five hour hike following the trail that circles this lake.
-A good variety of native plants and birds can be seen on this hike which reaches the Andean tree line to bring you into the open grasslands of the paramo.
-Of course, all along, magnificent scenery of the nearby mountains and valleys will show you the beauty of the Andes in its great splendor.
+After a good breakfast, we depart south through the village of Cotacachi to the Cuicocha Crater Lake for a great nature five-hour hike following the trail that circles this lake.
+A good variety of native plants and birds can be seen on this hike, which reaches the Andean tree line to bring you into the open grasslands of the paramo.
+Of course, all along, the magnificent scenery of the nearby mountains and valleys will show you the beauty of the Andes in its great splendor.
 Box lunch will be provided and enjoyed along the way.

-After this nice hike, we will drive back to Cotacachi for a short stop on this village, known by its great leather craft with superb bargains on these goods.
-In the afternoon drive back to Quito.
+After this nice hike, we will drive back to Cotacachi for a short stop in this village, known for its great leather craft with superb bargains on these goods.
+In the afternoon, drive back to Quito.
 (B/L/-)